(Courtesy of Randy Laing)

 TYLER AND HIS WIFE, ACTRESS JEANNE MARTEL

-In the image above are Tyler and his wife Jeanne Martel.
-They worked together in several films, including SANTA FE BOUND (Reliable, 1936) and ORPHAN OF THE PECOS (Victory, 1937).
-This shot is a crop from a scene still from LOST RANCH (Victory, 1937).
+In the image above are Tyler and his wife Jeanne Martel, and her birth name was Ethel Jeanne Pezoldt or Jeanne Ethel Pezoldt.
+She and Tom worked together in several films, including SANTA FE BOUND (Reliable, 1936) and ORPHAN OF THE PECOS (Victory, 1937).
+This shot is a crop from LOST RANCH (Victory, 1937).